Rhovasti/crypto/README.md

-I am not the original author of these tools im just modifying the specs to lear.
+I am not the original author of these tools im just modifying the specs to learn.

 # crypto 💸